 What is radicalisation?

-Potential indicators of radicalisation
+Potential indicators or radicalisation

 A member of the delivery team may have concerns relating to an individual’s behaviour, which could indicate that they may be being drawn into terrorist activity.

 NB This might include other members of staff in the delivery team.
-Potential indicators include:

 • Use of inappropriate language